 And yet, there’s even more.

-Because they also have regular live music, dance lessons, a cookery school, a vegetable garden, an in-house cinema, a brewery, a mushroom farm, and even a pop-up hotel.
+Because they also have regular live music, dance lessons, yoga classes, a cookery school, a vegetable garden, a brewery, a mushroom farm, and even a pop-up hotel.

 In case you need a little lie down.